aleclearmind/restic-in-peace/configure_laptop.md

 ## Run the first backup

-Run the first backup with an increased size limit, otherwise the backup will likely abort due to the limit in the configuration.
+If you configured a sensible size limit in your configuration the first backup will likely abort due to the limit in the configuration.
+A size limit of 0 overrides the watchdog.
 ```
-resticprofile -c ~/.config/backup/resticprofile.json --name <profile> --added-size-limit 200000000000 backup
+resticprofile -c ~/.config/backup/resticprofile.json --name <profile> --added-size-limit 0 backup
 ```

 Re-run the backup.
 This should take much less time